Odin2003/Muon_Collider/README.md

 ## Submitting Jobs

-To submit jobs to the cluster and generate many events, use jobSubmission.py.
+To submit jobs to the cluster and generate many events, use jobSubmission.py within the jobs directory.
 Make sure it correctly points to the mucoll-benchmarks folder.

+# Analysis